arangodb/docs/3.11/graphs-general-graphs-management.md

 - `satellites` (array):
   An array of collection names that will be used to create [SatelliteCollections](satellites.html) for a (Disjoint) SmartGraph using SatelliteCollections (Enterprise Edition only).
+  The value of this option is accepted if it's an empty array, but it will raise an error if its value is not in array format, such as a string or `null`.
   Each array element must be a string and a valid collection name.
 The collection type cannot be modified later.